 With the events of the last 12 months dominated by the obvious subject, the opportunity to publicise the book in Kosovo has not been possible.
 I am so keen to travel back to Pristina, to hold a formal book launch in the city, and to meet up with the characters who feature so strongly throughout the book.
 Perhaps we can look to do this in 2022.

 And there is the small matter of getting the book translated into Albanian.
-This has been quite hit and miss so far, with offers of help but little concrete action so far.
+This has been quite hit and miss so far, with offers of help but little concrete action to date.
 To be fair, those in the publishing and media industry have had a lot on their minds in Kosovo this year.

 As with many things, I am happy to wait until we are all more free to come and go as we used to.
 I am sure that once in Kosovo, and with the chance to hold face to face meetings, a plan will be agreed to translate and publish the book in Albanian.